Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Proposed Framework

 \subsection{Implementation Details}

-Our implementation consists of: (i) a fixed ontology \textbf{taxonomy} with 12 top-level value domains and 76 fine-grained categories; (ii) a \textbf{Summarization Agent $G_{\text{sum}}$}, an LLM-based summarizer that generates category-specific summaries $s_{i,j}$ from raw respondent responses $\mathcal{R}_i$ under a ``no-new-concepts'' constraint; (iii) a \textbf{Topic-Selection Agent $G_{\text{topic}}$}, a pretrained text encoder fine-tuned on WVS with 12-domain supervision, which first selects the top-$k$ domains and then the top-$p$ fine-grained categories via semantic similarity; (iv) a \textbf{category selection} policy that retains the top-3 fine-grained value categories per query; (v) an \textbf{ontology triple retrieval} step that performs dense retrieval over ontology triples for each selected category and returns up to the top-3 triples per category; and (vi) a \textbf{persona retrieval setting} where the default number of retrieved individuals (personas) is set to $K{=}5$.
+Our implementation consists of: (i) a fixed ontology \textbf{taxonomy} with 12 top-classes and 64 sub-classes; (ii) a \textbf{Summarization Agent $G_{\text{sum}}$}, an LLM-based summarizer that generates category-specific summaries $s_i(c)$ from raw respondent responses $\mathcal{R}_i$ under a ``no-new-concepts'' constraint; (iii) a \textbf{Topic-Selection Agent $G_{\text{topic}}$}, a pretrained text encoder fine-tuned on WVS with top-class supervision, which selects the top-$k$ top-classes; (iv) a \textbf{category selection} policy that retains the top-3 fine-grained value categories per query; (v) an \textbf{ontology triple retrieval} step that performs dense retrieval over ontology triples for each selected category and returns up to the top-3 triples per category; and (vi) a \textbf{persona retrieval setting} where the default number of retrieved individuals (personas) is set to $K{=}5$.